broccoli0616/tp/docs/UserGuide.md

 * Deletes the student at the specified `INDEX`.
 * The index refers to the index number shown in the **displayed** student list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* If the user is in the list_consult view, use list to go back to the main view before using the `delete` command.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student in the displayed student list.